chrismo/hubot-poker/js/card-poker/README.md

 `bet 3` + `bet 4` == `bet 7`).

 Issuing a `call` command is the same as `bet #{highest accumulated amount from a player} - #{what I've already bet so far}`.
 It makes you even in the Pot.
-Calling is not sticky: if more bets are made, raising the `highest player bet` amount in the Pot, a calling player will need to `bet` or `call` again.

-Any player not explicitly folding before the end of the round will be automatically called, to contribute what they owe.
+Any player not explicitly folding before a settle up will be automatically called, to contribute what they owe.
+The pot is settled _every_ time a community card is revealed, and at the end of the round.
+If you aren't paying attention, other players can force you to bet a lot of points.
+If you don't like your chances, fold.

+Players can fold at any time, and folding forfeits any money already bet to the pot.

 Players without enough points to match the highest bet remain in the game and are essentially 'all in'.
 Players without any points after the round will not be allowed